Penguins of Antarctica! 7 Playful Types to Chill With

 They’re feisty little penguins too, and have a habit of getting into spats with each other.

-And like most other types of penguins in Antarctica, when they mate, Rockhoppers mate for life.
+And like many other penguins, when they mate, Rockhoppers mate for life.
 (Actually, 90% of birds are monogamous.)

 6) King penguins